 Professional associations: In the case of law, accountancy, or other professional services, qualified personnel are able to join professional associations.
 While membership to such associations is not mandatory, it is widespread and tends to indicate a good level of professional achievement, as well as being a source from which insight into an individual’s professional profile can be gleaned.

 Ask around: While being the least formal of the background checks in Chile, simply asking around can be one of the most effective ways of corroborating the suitability of a candidate, especially if they are being considered for a senior role.
 Because someone in the running for senior management or executive position will likely have occupied similar such positions previously and be known in local business circles.
-By engaging with an established due diligence services provider, you will be able to count on their network to make useful informal inquiries about candidates, as well as undertaking the aforementioned checks.
+By engaging with an established due diligence services provider, you will be able to count on their network to make useful informal inquiries about candidates, as well as undertake the aforementioned checks.

 Biz Latin can provide due diligence in Chile